dotnet/ai-samples/src/getting-started/README.md

 ## Deploying the Azure resources

-Ensure that you follow the [prerequisites](#prerequisites) to have access to Azure OpenAI Service as well as the Azure Developer CLI, and then follow the following guide to set started with the sample application.
+Ensure that you follow the [Prerequisites](#prerequisites) to have access to Azure OpenAI Service as well as the Azure Developer CLI, and then follow the following guide to set started with the sample application.

 1. Clone/ Download the repository
 2. From a terminal or command prompt, navigate to the `Getting-Started` directory.